 Each boat will weigh in a five (5) fish limit, regardless of which participant caught the fish.
 Any big fish being weighed for prize consideration must be marked as caught by the Pro or the Am.
 Both the Pro and the Am are allowed to weigh in their own caught big fish, if clearly marked.

 NewJen Bass reserves the right to cap the field.

 The only way to guarantee your participation is to register with a sign-up partner.
 If you do not have a registered/paid sign up partner, it is imperative that you sign up as soon as possible so that we can try to assist in getting a partner confirmed for you.
 There is no guarantee and it will be done as first come, first served basis.
 Being a Pro/Boater does not guarantee your participation in any event.

 Priority/Guaranteed entry for Ams can be obtained by registering with a Pro, otherwise, Ams will be prioritized by date of paid entry.

-An angler may qualify for a refund if they procure their own replacement/paid entrant 30 days prior to the start of the event.
-Administrative fees will not be refunded under any circumstances.
+An angler may qualify for a refund if they procure their own replacement/paid entrant 30+ days prior to the start of the event.
+Administrative fees will not be refunded under any circumstance.

 NewJen Bass reserves the right to fill in any Pro or Am differential with NewJen Bass members or exempt sponsors.
 NewJen Bass may reserve sponsor exemption entries in any tournament.